After a year out of the ring, Tyson Fury is not looking in his best shape, and fans are worried about the heavyweight champion’s future.

 “It was the last supper before seven weeks of challenging, disciplined work.

-“This diet was going to help me shift the weight because it would force my body to seek fat to burn for fuel to give me the energy to train.
+“This diet would help me shift the weight because it would force my body to seek fat to burn for fuel to give me the energy to train.